hmartos/pub-sub-messaging-service/README.md

 The configuration of the different authentication options is done through environment variables.

-To configure authentication for the publisher, you should set the `API_AUTH_TYPE` environment variable.
+To configure authentication for the publisher, you should set the `API_AUTH_*` environment variable.

-To configure subscriber authentication, you should set the `SOCKET_AUTH_TYPE` environment variable.
+To configure subscriber authentication, you should set the `SOCKET_AUTH_*` environment variable.

 The following section describes the different options available for each authentication method, along with an example configuration for each of them.